The Wizarding World of Harry Potter (Universal Studios Japan)

 It contains the Harry Potter and the Forbidden Journey ride and the Flight of the Hippogriff roller coaster that debuted at the Wizarding World of Harry Potter at Universal Orlando Resort in 2010.
 The village of Hogsmeade is also recreated.
 Two features in the Japanese park not found in Orlando are Hogwarts's Black Lake and live owls.

 Attractions

-The table below shows the different attractions across the park.
+The table below shows the different attractions across the area.